-- FERC's Guideline 2 Consistency within a Reliability Standard.
-The requirement has no sub-requirements; only one VRF was assigned so there is no conflict. - FERC's Guideline 3 Consistency among Reliability Standards.
+- FERC's Guideline 3 Consistency among Reliability Standards.
 TOP-001-2, Requirement R9 is a new requirement, so there are no comparable requirements with which to compare VRFs. - FERC's Guideline 4 Consistency with NERC's Definition of a VRF.
-TOP-001-2, Requirement R9 is a notification requirement.
-If the Transmission Operator failed to notify the Reliability Coordinator of a specific System Operating Limit (SOL) that supports local area reliability, the Transmission Operator is still obligated to operate to alleviate the SOL through the proposed TOP-001-2, Requirement R8.
+TOP-001-2, Requirement R9R8 is a notification requirement.
+If the Transmission Operator failed to notify the Reliability Coordinator of a specific System Operating Limit (SOL) that supports local area reliability, the Transmission Operator is still obligated to operate to alleviate the SOL through the proposed TOP-001-2, Requirement R8R9.
 Therefore, the simple act of failing to notify the Reliability Coordinator, while it may impair the Reliability Coordinator's understanding, does not, in itself, lead to bulk power system instability, separation, or cascading failures.
 Therefore, this requirement was assigned a Medium VRF. - FERC's Guideline 5 Treatment of Requirements that Co-mingle More Than One Objective.
-TOP-001-2, Requirement R9 addresses a single objective and has a single VRF.
+TOP-001-2, Requirement R8 addresses a single objective and has a single VRF.TOP-001-2, Requirement R9 addresses a single objective and has a single VRF.